nrwl/nx/docs/generated/api-workspace/executors/run-commands.md

 ##### Nx Affected

-The true power of `run-commands` comes from the fact that it runs through `nx`, which knows about your dependency graph.
+The true power of `run-commands` comes from the fact that it runs through `nx`, which knows about your project graph.
 So you can run **custom commands** only for the projects that have been affected by a change.

 We can create some configurations to generate docs, and if run using `nx affected`, it will only generate documentation for the projects that have been changed: